 In New Jersey, you have a choice of paying up-front taxes on either the full purchase price or the total of lease payments.
 In New York, Minnesota, and Ohio, you pay tax up-front on the sum of lease payments (see New York Car Leasing and Ohio Car Leasing for more details).

 Some states, such as Ohio, tax all non-official fees; others, such as Minnesota, don’t.
 Most states tax the lease acquisition fee; a few don’t.
 Some states, have a cap on the total amount of taxes paid.
-Some allow a tax credit for trade-in vehicles, others do not.

-Generally, you pay sales taxes for the locality in which you live and will “garage” the car, not the locality in which the car dealer has his showroom or where you lease.
+Generally, you pay sales taxes for the locality in which you live and “garage” the car, not the locality in which the car dealer has his showroom or where you lease.
 You cannot avoid sales tax by leasing in one state and “garaging” the car in another.

 If you move to a new state or county at any time during your lease, your taxes and your monthly payment may change – up or down – and, in some cases, require a cash payment when you register the car with the state DMV.
 If you plan to move soon, contact the taxing agency in the state to which you’ll be moving to determine how it will affect you and your lease.